 Huge growth in the number of private renters

 The Private Rented Sector (PRS) is the only tenure in which all boroughs experienced growth between 2001 and 2011.
-But how much growth varies significantly.
+But the extent of this growth varies significantly.
 City of London is a low outlier, with an increase of only 526 households, whereas Tower Hamlets had nearly 20,000.

-The growth in concentrations of PRS households in Figure 1 indicates that what was predominantly an inner-London tenure radiating out gently is now exploding out at a furious rate.
-While the highest concentrations of PRS remain Westminster and Wandsworth in both years, many other boroughs are gaining on them.
-These include immediate neighbour Lambeth, but also Barnet, Newham and Ealing – all outer London boroughs.
+The growth in concentrations of PRS households [Figure 2] indicates that what was predominantly an inner-London tenure radiating out gently is now exploding out at a furious rate.
+While the highest concentrations of PRS remain Westminster and Wandsworth, many other boroughs are gaining on them.
+These include immediate Lambeth, but also Barnet, Newham and Ealing – all outer London boroughs.

 Uneven Proportional Growth

 Looking at a proportional growth map in more detail indicates where areas have seen the greatest change, causing borough housing officers to need to rethink their service and ‘offer’.